 We now have a pond that filters itself (thank goodness).
 Their pond would get NASTY.
 They poop and clean their nostrils in it, so we built a DIY pond filter that is a pretty crazy contraption but works nicely, and we get to listen to the water falling all through the summer months.

 My husband and I are so happy we got ducks, and we recently added a goose for protection—read my blog post “We Got A Goose.”
 We think ducks are worth adding to your family, and I’m sure you will feel the same.
 The ducks, despite their messiness, really do keep down our bugs.
 Their waddle across our yard is so cute.
 They have amazing personalities (I like them better than chickens for that reason).
-Watching them swim in their pond out my kitchen window is always a highlight, and they really do take care of themselves.
+Watching them swim in their pond out my kitchen window is always a highlight.

 Other benefits we have found in having ducks:

 - They aren’t picky about the weather.
-When it’s snowing or raining you can find our chickens tucked away in their coop.
-Our ducks relish a rainy day and love being in the snow too.
-They have down feathers that keeps them warm and when their feet get cold they plop down and use their body heat to warm their feet.
+When it’s snowing or raining, you can find our chickens tucked away in their coop.
+Our ducks relish a rainy day and love being in the snow, too.
+Their down feathers keep them warm, and when their feet get cold, they plop down and use their body heat to warm them.

-- No parasites.
-We have had 0 parasites with our ducks making them win over our bunnies and chickens.
-Parasites are the worst.
-Lice, mites, fleas.
+- We have had no parasites with our ducks, which has made them win over our bunnies and chickens.
+The worst parasites are lice, mites, and fleas.
 ICK!
-Because ducks spend a lot of time in the water, the parasites get taken care of.
+Because ducks spend much time in the water, the parasites are cared for.

 Free-ranging our ducks is the only way I will keep them.
 The smell of duck poop is not great, and I know I would be over ducks so quickly if I didn’t give them the space to free range.
 Keep this in mind when you are thinking about getting ducks.
 It will get extra smelly if you don’t have the space for them!